juribeparada/MMDVM_HS/BUILD.md

 - #define ADF7021_AFC_POS: enable this option if you can not receive any signal after enable the ADF7021_ENABLE_4FSK_AFC option.

-- #define STM32_USART1_HOST: enable direct serial host communication with ZUMSpot (using USART1 PA9 and PA10 pins).
+- #define STM32_USART1_HOST: enable direct serial host communication with ZUMspot (using USART1 PA9 and PA10 pins).
 Disable STM32_USB_HOST if you enable this option.
-Enable this if you have a ZUMSpot RPi.
+Enable this if you have a ZUMspot RPi.
 You don't need to enable this option if you will transfer the bootloader.

-- #define STM32_USB_HOST: enable USB host communication with ZUMSpot (using STM32F103 USB interface).
+- #define STM32_USB_HOST: enable USB host communication with ZUMspot (using STM32F103 USB interface).
 Disable STM32_USART1_HOST if you enable this option.
-Enable this if you have a ZUMSpot USB or ZUMSpot Libre Kit.
+Enable this if you have a ZUMspot USB or ZUMspot Libre Kit.

-- #define ENABLE_SCAN_MODE: enable automatic mode detection in ZUMSpot.
+- #define ENABLE_SCAN_MODE: enable automatic mode detection in ZUMspot.
 This is based on scanning over all enabled modes, and you could have some detection delay.
 Enabled by default.

 - #define SEND_RSSI_DATA: enable RSSI reports to MMDVMHost.
 It is already converted to dBm.